You are here

-A Donor Advised Fund (DAF) is a charitable vehicle established as a qualified public charity which allows you to make an irrevocable charitable contribution and take a full tax deduction in the year of the contribution.
+A Donor Advised Fund (DAF) is a charitable vehicle established as a qualified public charity which allows you to make an irrevocable charitable contribution and take a tax deduction up to 60% of adjusted gross for cash and 30% of adjusted gross income for long-term appreciated assets in the year of the contribution.
 Your contribution is placed in a donor-advised fund account where it is invested and grows tax free.
 The donor-advised fund owns and controls the assets, thereby making the investment decisions.
 You, as the donor, can recommend grants be made from your account to qualified charities at anytime.
 Keep in mind that you have already received your tax deduction and therefore are limited to making recommendations for grants from the DAF.

 Donor-advised funds are often compared to private foundations.
 Below is a summary of the major differences between these two vehicles:

 |Investment Management||Limited to available investment pools||Complete control over investment management (with adherence to specific rules)|

 |Privacy||Grants can be made anonymously||Must file detailed public tax return (990-PF)|